 - Any damage to the roots of your second molar.

-Step 3: Discussing Treatment Options
+Step 3: Discussing Treatment Options for Wisdom Tooth Pain

 If You Have Pericoronitis: The immediate treatment is to clear the infection.
 Your dentist will thoroughly clean the area.
 They will irrigate under the gum flap with an antiseptic solution.
 This flushes out the trapped bacteria and food debris.
 If the infection is severe, your dentist will prescribe antibiotics.
 They will also recommend warm salt-water rinses at home.